-The Breakfast Club is the epitome of teen movies, a cultural icon that's still going strong after four decades.
+The Breakfast Club is the epitome of teen movies, a cultural icon that's still going strong almost four decades later.
 And what happens?
 Nothing!
-John Hughes' classic movie takes place in pretty much one room over the span of a single day.
+John Hughes's classic movie takes place in pretty much one room over the span of a single day.

 Five high school students are held for detention one Saturday morning, and each one is from a different clique.
-Their personalities clash at first, but when boredom forces them into conversation, they all form an unlikely bond.
+Their personalities clash at first, but when boredom forces them into conversation, they all form an unlikely bond during their time together.